-Making Healthy Crab Eggs Benedict
+Making a Dungeness Crab Recipe: Eggs Benedict

 Once you’ve prepared the crab (which can be done ahead of time), and poached the eggs, all that’s left is to make the yogurt sauce, toast the bread, and slice the avocado.
 I do all of this while the eggs are poaching.
 Then, assemble your Healthy Crab Eggs benedict, serve them with the yogurt sauce, and dig in to your crab-tastic breakfast!

-Healthy Crab Eggs Benedict
+Dungeness Crab Recipe: Eggs Benedict

 Healthy Seafood Breakfast or Brunch